 Although yellow fever does not occur in Barbados, an official yellow fever vaccination certificate may be required depending on your itinerary.

-- Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission (except Guyana and Trinidad and Tobago, unless an outbreak is occurring).
+- Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission (except Guyana and Trinidad and Tobago, unless an outbreak is occurring).
 This does not apply to airport transit stops (no exit through immigration checkpoint) in risk countries.

 See also: Library article for Malaria